Charity Registration No. 1199840

 A recent study has identified 56 non-clinical risk factors associated with sudden cardiac arrest (SCA).
 One surprising way of reducing one’s risk of SCA, amongst many others, is to drink champagne and white wine, in moderation of course.
 For the full article click HERE.

-British hospitals introduce a treatment which is a ‘gamechanger’ for heart failure patients
+‘Gamechanger’ treatment for heart failure patients

 This trial used existing drugs but gave larger doses within the first two weeks of commencement of treatment rather than gradually increasing the dose over several months.
 It cut deaths by 62%.
 Click HERE. to read more.